 The MDZ will utilise its expertise and influence to unite local stakeholders to unlock funding, drive forward progress and deliver the vision.
-The over-arching Atom Valley vision can be summarised across the following nine points1.
+The over-arching draft vision of Atom Valley can be summarised across the following nine points (.
+A fuller version of the Vision is available on the Atom Valley website at www.atom-valley.co.uk)